mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 That is, Jewish liturgy already understands that inspiration and creation come through the face of the earth, PNAY ADAMAH

 Levinas seemingly draws from this verse by conceiving creation as a being inspired, breathed-into, birthed through the matrix of maternity into a world of sensible materiality, where it nurses on the element.
 According to the coming-of-age narrative told through the sections of Totality and Infinity, this newborn grows up, marries a wife, moves into a house, gets a job, grows older, has sex, dies, and is reborn as a new subjectivity.
-In Otherwise than Being, Levinas focuses instead on the ethical-phenomenological relations of maternity and of being-born.
+This transsubstantiation between self and other through time, an idea of continuous creation, of the regeneration of gendered generations, a birthing into the material and temporal responsibilties of maternal birthing and being-born.

 > The-one-for-another has the form of sensibility or  vulnerability, pure passivity or susceptibility, passive to the point of becoming an inspiration, that is, alterity in the same, the trope of the body animated by the soul, psyche in the form of a hand that gives even the bread taken from its own mouth.
 Here the psyche is the maternal body.
 (67)